lapixo-tech/mikrotik_get_public_ip/README.md

-# mikrotik_get_public_ip
-Scripts to obtain public IP on nated Mikrotik Router
+Scripts to obtain public IP on nated Mikrotik Router and adding to address list to create dinamic Hairpin NAT rules for Routers Behind NAT

 # mkt_get_public_ip.sh